 Minor Applicants, Less Than 16 Years of Age

 Minor applicants under the age of 16 may marry only with a Nevada Court Order authorizing the Clerk to issue the marriage license.
 Identification rules still apply.
 Please contact an attorney or you may contact the Clark County Family Law Self-Help Center at 702-455-1500 or at www.clarkcountycourts.us.

-The minister, religious official, or Nevada Notary Public performing the marriage ceremony MUST possess a Certificate of Permission to Perform Marriages issued by a County Clerk from the State of Nevada.
-Most churches and commercial wedding chapels use only authorized ministers or religious officials but we suggest you confirm that the minister or religious official is properly authorized.
+The person performing the marriage ceremony MUST possess a Certificate of Permission to Perform Marriages in the state of Nevada and be issued by a County Clerk from the State of Nevada.
+Most churches and commercial wedding chapels use only authorized ministers or religious officials, but we suggest you confirm that the minister or religious official is properly authorized.
 Couples may check the state-wide data base of authorized marriage officiants here.
 PLEASE SELECT "ALL COUNTIES" BEFORE STARTING YOUR SEARCH.
 If you do not find your marriage officiant's name, please call the Marriage License Bureau office, 702-671-0580.